Energy in Saudi Arabia: Natural gas

 Saudi Arabia has the world's fourth largest reserves of natural gas, of 240 e12cuft.
 One-third of this reserve is found in the Ghawar.
 Before the master gas system, the oil company flared (burned) the gas as it came from the oil well.
 Until recently production of natural gas was tightly controlled as it is so closely linked to oil production.
 The World Trade Organization criticized the government and Aramco for heavily subsidizing natural gas.
 According to the Energy Information Administration the price was US0.75 $/MMBtu.
 On January 1, 2016, the domestic price of natural gas was raised to 1.25 $/MMBtu.

 In January 2020, Aramco announced a $1.85 billion investment to set up the first natural gas storage facility in Saudi Arabia.
 In 2019, a study presented that natural gas storage is only financially viable if Saudi Arabia meets its natural gas production target in 2030.

 Also, in February 2020, Aramco initiated a plan to invest $110 billion to develop gas reserves in Al-Jafurah field, Al-Ahsa Governorate, to start production by 2024 to 2036 when fully developed, which is expected to hold 200 e12ft3 of wet gas, 130,000 oilbbl per day of ethane and 500,000 oilbbl per day of gas liquids and condensates.

 Electricity

 Saudi Arabia is the fastest growing electricity consumer in the Middle East, particularly of transportation fuels.
 In 2005, Saudi Arabia was the world's 15th largest consumer of primary energy, of which over 60 percent was petroleum-based.
 The remainder was made up of natural gas.

 Two ministries share responsibility for the energy sector: the Ministry of Oil and the Ministry of Water and Electricity.
 The Ministry of Water was created in 2001 by merging water related sub-departments.
 Its stated purpose is "to prepare a comprehensive plan to establish water and sewage networks all over the Kingdom.
 It will also develop the country's water policies and propose new regulations to preserve water."
 In 2003, this department was expanded.

+Saudi Arabia is enhancing its electrical power sector infrastructure to accommodate the rising demand from both the residential and commercial sectors, simultaneously advancing its strategy for energy diversification away from traditional oil and gas reliance.
+The kingdom aims to increase its electricity generation capacity from 83 gigawatts (GW) in 2023 to 110 GW by 2028, supported by a $293 billion investment in both conventional power and renewable energy projects.
+At the heart of this strategy is Saudi Arabia's goal to generate 50% of its electricity from renewable sources by 2030.